communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/performance/README.md

 They are intended more as a probably-single-use smoke test than a complete cover-everything solution.

 If developing on these, strongly recommend updating `test.yml` to have a single phase with much smaller numbers.
+You can run them locally with (after an npm install) `npx artillery run test.yml --quiet --output report.json`, and `npx artillery report report.json` to get a pretty report.

 N.B.
 These numbers are probably much larger than actual usage.